Our Verdict

 Our Analysis and Test Results

 The Osprey Transporter duffel bag uses the company's well-respected backpack technology to create a comfortable and high-quality piece of luggage.
 The carrying comfort of the stowable backpack harness is unmatched, and an additional four oversized and well-padded grab handles provide alternative carrying options.
-While the 900-denier recycled polyester material is slightly less robust than other high-end contenders, it is coated with a waterproof laminate on both sides for dependable weather protection.
+While the 630-denier recycled polyester material is technically less robust than other high-end contenders, it is a durable bag coated with a waterproof laminate on both sides for dependable weather protection.
 A strong overall performer, the Transporter is ideal for those who will need to carry their duffel on foot for extended periods of time.

 Storage and Ease of Packing

 The inside of the primary storage compartment features two buckled compression straps to keep your contents snuggly packed and includes a zippered mesh storage pocket on one end to keep smaller contents secure and organized.
 We really appreciate the compression straps on larger bags, and especially on the Transporter, to help keep our gear as organized as possible throughout travel.
 While we always appreciate extra storage pockets, the internal pocket's location on the end of the bag can be a little hard to access when the duffel is fully loaded.
-The bag's main access zipper doesn't fully extend to the end of the bag, meaning you potentially have to dig through some of your packed contents to access the pocket.
+The design of the new Transporter improves on the ability to access inside the main compartment, making it easier to reach the interior pocket.

 The other end of the bag has a convenient external storage pocket.
 An overlapping rain flap protects the zipper from the elements and also includes an ID window to stash a business card or your contact info.